cmawhorter/fancy-starter-site/components/README.md

 <p>Lorem ipsum</p>
 ```

-And that `fancy-code` block would end up being replaced with something like this:
+And that `fancy-code` block would end up being replaced code highlighting i.e. something like this:

 ```javascript
 for (var i=0; i < 10; i++) {